 Methane (CH₄)

 Some animals, particularly ruminants like cows, sheep, and goats, produce methane as a byproduct of digestion.
-On top of that, this occurs through a process called enteric fermentation, where microbes in the digestive system break down plant material.
-So methane is released when these animals burp or pass gas.
+Practically speaking, this occurs through a process called enteric fermentation, where microbes in the digestive system break down plant material.
+Also, methane is released when these animals burp or pass gas.
 While this happens both day and night, the absence of sunlight in the dark can make the release of methane more noticeable.

 Ammonia (NH₃)

 Certain animals, especially those that excrete nitrogenous waste, can release small amounts of ammonia.
-This is more common in aquatic animals like fish, which excrete ammonia directly into the water through their gills.
-In terrestrial animals, ammonia is usually converted to less toxic substances like urea or uric acid before being excreted Took long enough..
+Think about it: this is more common in aquatic animals like fish, which excrete ammonia directly into the water through their gills.
+In terrestrial animals, ammonia is usually converted to less toxic substances like urea or uric acid before being excreted Most people skip this — try not to.
+Took long enough..

 The Role of Darkness in Gas Exchange